why-not-try-calmer/openSUSE-Conference-2021/slides.md

 * openSUSE docs folks are the pumps pushing know-how and best-practices towards current and future users
 * doing it is a blessing, and so is benefiting from it:
     * learning by teaching complements learning by doing
-    * relieving user support means more people for contributing in other areas
+    * relieving user support means more people for contributing to other areas
-        * check out how the docs bot allows us to avoid repetitions
+        * check out how the docs bot allows us to avoid repetitions (**demo time**)
     * writing and integrating documentation is easy to reference and take advantage of in a curriculum
     * ultimately the docs is a precious navigational instrument: it helps a community know where it's heading and helps it remember where it comes from because it embodies a particular history and tradition
-    * used in conjunction with good feedback mechanisms (like end of the year surveys ;P) it makes for one of the most beautiful place you can contribute in openSUSE.
+    * used in conjunction with good feedback mechanisms (like the _End of the Year_ surveys ;P) it makes for one of the most beautiful place you can contribute in openSUSE.